yining043/cuopt/docs/cuopt/source/lp-milp-settings.rst

 =================================

 This page describes the parameter settings available for cuOpt's LP and MILP solvers.
-These parameters are set as `string constants </cuopt-c/lp-milp/lp-milp-c-api.html#parameter-constants>`_ in case of C API and in case of Server Thin client as raw strings.
+These parameters are set as :ref:`parameter constants <parameter-constants>` in case of C API and in case of Server Thin client as raw strings.
-Please refer to examples in `C </cuopt-c/lp-milp/>`_ and `Server Thin client </cuopt-server/>`_ for more details.
+Please refer to examples in :doc:`C </cuopt-c/lp-milp/index>` and :doc:`Server Thin client </cuopt-server/index>` for more details.

 .. note::
    When setting parameters in thin client solver settings, remove ``CUOPT_`` from the parameter name and convert to lowercase.
 For example, ``CUOPT_TIME_LIMIT`` would be set as ``time_limit``.